UoMResearchIT/docker-introduction-archive/setup.md

 <article role="tabpanel" class="tab-pane" id="linux">

-### Installation ###
+Installation on Linux requires two steps:
+  * Installation of Docker Engine
+  * Enabling non-root access

-[Install Docker Engine](https://docs.docker.com/engine/install/) provides an overview of supported Linux distributions and pointers to relevant installation information.
+Docker provide a guide to [installing the Docker Engine](https://docs.docker.com/engine/install/) which provides an overview of supported Linux distributions and pointers to relevant installation information.

 Additionally, a generic installation option is provided using a [convenience script](https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script).
-### Enable non-root access ###

-To use Docker as a non-root user, some [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) must be taken.
+Once the Docker Engine has been successfully installed, some [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) must be taken.

 > ## Warning: Extra action if you install Docker using Snap